nushell/nushell.github.io/book/custom_completions.md

 }
 ```

 In our module, we've chosen to export only the custom command `my-command` but not the custom completion `animals`.
-This allows users of this module to call the command, and even use the custom completion logic, without having access the the custom completion.
+This allows users of this module to call the command, and even use the custom completion logic, without having access to the custom completion.
 This keeps the API cleaner, while still offering all the same benefits.

 This is possible because custom completion tags using `@` are locked-in as the command is first parsed.